Bear Valley, Alpine County, California

 Butterfly Mariposa Lily on Fremont Peak, above Bear Valley.

-Bear Valley is a census-designated place in Alpine County, California, best known as the location of the Bear Valley ski area.
+Bear Valley is a census-designated place in Alpine County, California, United States, best known as the location of the Bear Valley ski area.
 The population was 128 at the 2020 census, up from 121 at the 2010 census.

 Geography

 Bear Valley is within the Stanislaus National Forest and is reached by State Route 4.
 According to the United States Census Bureau, the CDP has a total area of 5.2 sqmi, of which 99.58% is land and 0.42% is water.
 Although inside Alpine County, Bear Valley Fire Department has contracted with California Department of Forestry, San Andreas, for dispatching.